 It’s also important to consider their minimum order requirements.
-This is because MOQs can vary quite significantly among component manufacturers (and specific types of products).
-Before committing, it’s critical to ensure that their MOQ is within your budget.
+This is because MOQs vary significantly among component manufacturers (and specific types of products).
+Before committing, ensuring that their MOQ is within your budget is critical.

 At MMI, we have helped leading brands leverage our extensive network and sub-brands to overcome manufacturing and supply chain challenges.
-Our decades of experience will help you bring products to market on time both domestically and abroad.
+Our decades of experience will help you bring products to market on time, domestically and abroad.

-To determine what makes the most sense for your next manufacturing project, reach out to our in-house expert, Julie!
+To determine what makes the most sense for your next manufacturing project, contact one of our in-house experts!